forta-network/docs/docs/subscriptions-api.md

 ## Getting Access

 In order to use the Subscriptions API, a Forta API key is required.
 You can use the Forta App UI to generate a new API key, which will return a `keyId` as well as an `apiKey`.
-Both fields will need to be set in the HTTP request's `Authorization` header in the format `keyId:apiKey`.
+Both fields will need to be set in the HTTP request's `Authorization` header in the format `Bearer keyId:apiKey`.

 ## Create Subscription